General Inquiries

 Should I personally contact professors about being on my supervisory committee?

-No. You will be asked to provide the Graduate Coordinator with the name of your chosen supervisor and a list of 4 potential members of your committee.
+No. You will be asked to provide the Associate Chair of Graduate Studies with the name of your chosen supervisor and a list of 4 potential members of your committee.
 The Graduate Advisory Committee will then assign 2 members of the graduate faculty to your committee.
 Every effort will be made to accommodate students’ preferences but the Department reserves the right to make final decisions.
 This policy is designed to ensure an equitable sharing of supervisory work in the Department and as such, is in everyone’s best interest.

 Can you go over when things happen, again?